Echelon Cycling Club

-Meetup in Parking lot of the East Beach Bathhouse for a ‘no leader’ even, medium paced “No Drop” (within reason…) ride – 35ish or more miles.
+Meetup in Parking lot of the East Beach Bathhouse or elsewhere - check the calendar! - for a ‘no leader’ even, medium paced “No Drop” (within reason…) ride – 35ish or more miles.
 A varied route, depending on the preference of those who show, often following the traditional ‘Rincon’ route, or sometimes a little more hill work.
 Non-members are encouraged to come out and meet the echelon group.
 Must wear helmet.

 Sunday Echelon "Be" Ride (NEW)

 This is approximately 2 hour long structured training ride developed by the Echelon Board and Coaching Staff.
 It is designed to introduce new members of the riding community to the fundamental principles and etiquette of collaborative group training sessions.
 This ride is appropriate for fit individuals who ride regularly.
 While not designated a strictly “ no-drop ride”, the ride is based on time honored cooperative techniques that allow the group to effectively incorporate riders of different fitness levels and skillsets.
 This ride distinguishes itself from other area group rides in its’ moderately fast while not competitive mindset.As such, it offers novice and experienced riders alike the chance to hone their fitness and build skills in the company of like-minded individuals.